djrlj694/Makefile-Xcode/README.md

 * `test-log`        Shows the most recently generated log for a specified release.
 * `test-vars-all`   Shows all Makefile variables (i.e., built-in and custom).
 * `test-vars-some`  Shows only a few custom Makefile variables.

+## Requirements

+Makefile-xcode requires the following to be installed on your system:

+- `git` (Apple Git-113 -- git 2.17.2 -- or higher)
+- `make` (GNU Make 3.81 or hire)

 ## Installation